Henry Schniewind is to present a keynote speech …

 It looks at how high consequence and low validity (or low feedback) risk contexts like avalanche terrain (and the financial sector) mislead even the best of us into making simple errors that can have catastrophic results.

-This can be seen in current solutions to accident reduction, which revolve more around human factors and Daniel Kahneman, an expert on the psychology of judgement and decision-making, than around examining snowpack evolution, metamorphism and avalanche forecasting.
+This can be seen in current thinking about solutions to accident reduction.
+It is now mainly about human factors and the theories of Daniel Kahneman, an expert on the psychology of judgement and decision-making, rather than about snow science, as it used to be.

-Concluding on a note of optimism, Henry will look at the problem of avoidable accident reduction and provide a risk reduction framework that can make engaging in avalanche terrain, like off-piste skiing, no more dangerous than common everyday activity.
+Concluding on a note of optimism, Schniewind will look at the issue of how to reduce avoidable accidents.
+He will provide a risk reduction framework that can make activities in avalanche terrain, like off-piste skiing, no more dangerous than common everyday activity.

 Snow.Guide ski editor, Rob Stewart, caught up with Schniewind before the conference to find out exactly what will be delivered to an audience of financial planners, and why skiing off-piste should have any relevance to a group of professionals in the business of money and finance.